-At Farsight we often get asked: Do I need a lone worker protection system?
+At Farsight, we commonly get asked the following question by businesses of all sizes: Do I need a lone worker protection system?

-If the answer is yes to any of these questions, then a lone worker protection system is a necessity:
+If the answer is yes to any of these questions, then a lone worker safety monitoring system is a necessity:

 At all times, employees who work alone should never be at any more risk than those who work with others.
 Always refer to the Health and Safety Executive’s guidelines on lone worker protection.

-We will then dispatch emergency services to the map coordinates.
+If necessary, we will then dispatch emergency services to the last known map coordinates.

 You can find out more about how lone worker protection devices work here: How does lone worker protection really work?

-To find out how lone worker protection services could improve your security, your business efficiency and the safety of your employees phone us on 0845 371 0101.
+We work with a variety of large and small businesses providing bespoke lone worker systems across the UK.
+To find out how our lone worker monitoring system services could improve your security, your business efficiency and the safety of your employees, phone us today on 0845 371 0101.